python-telegram-bot/rules-bot/README.md

 ## Short-Replies

 rules-bot provides a number of predefined messages that are frequently needed.
-A list of available tag hints is available via the `/hints` command and also in the command menu.
+A list of available tag hints is available in the command menu.
 Simply send `/<taghint>` and rules-bot will delete your message and send the corresponding text instead.
 Reply to a message with `/<taghint>` to make rules-bot send the message as reply to that message.
 Type `/<taghint> <a personal message>`, to insert the personal message at a meaningful spot within the message.
 For most tag hints this will just prepend the personal message.
 You can even send multiple short messages at once by typing `/<taghint 1> <message 1> /<taghint 2> <message 2> ...`

 ## Redirect to On- & Off-Topic